How to Report Top Health Robocalls

 With the development of technology, it has become much easier to make robocalls and obtain phone numbers to contact as many people as possible.
 As a result, many fraudsters have come up with the idea of using robocalls to scam people and take their money or get them to reveal their personal information to commit identity theft.

-How to differentiate legal from illegal robocalls
+How to differentiate from illegal robocalls

-If you want to be fully protected from robocall scams, you first need to know how to differentiate legal from illegal robocalls.
+If you want to be fully protected from robocall scams, you first need to know how to differentiate from illegal robocalls.
 That’s right—just because they are annoying, it doesn’t mean that all robocalls are illegal and can be forbidden.
 As a matter of fact, in some cases, you are the one to allow them by giving a company your written consent saying that you accept to be called.
 So, when is the time to take action against scam robocalls?
 Here are the main differences between the two categories to help you get a clear picture:

-Legal robocalls
+robocalls

 Illegal robocalls

-If you give a company your written consent allowing them to make robocalls as part of their telemarketing campaign, you have no right to complain about these—they are legal because you allowed them to contact you
+If you give a company your written consent allowing them to make robocalls as part of their telemarketing campaign, you have no right to complain about these—they are because you allowed them to contact you

 If you receive a robocall trying to sell you something, and it’s coming from an unknown company you have nothing to do with, you can be sure that this is an illegal call